mitsuba-renderer/enoki/docs/basics.rst

     /* 32 and 64 bit integers are supported as indices for scatter/gather operations */
     Array<int, 4> idx(1, 2, 3, 4);

-    /* Gather f3 to mem -- this is equivalent to setting f3[i] = mem[idx[i]] (i = 0, 1, ..) */
+    /* Gather f3 from mem -- this is equivalent to setting f3[i] = mem[idx[i]] (i = 0, 1, ..) */
     f3 = gather<MyFloat>(mem, idx);